captainzero93/extract-unet-safetensor/README.md

 ## Acknowledgements

 - This script uses the `safetensors` library developed by the Hugging Face team.
-- Inspired by Stable Diffusion and the community.
+- Inspired by Stable Diffusion and the FLUX model community.
+- Special thanks to all contributors and users who have provided feedback and suggestions.